anthonyjatoba/DeepLearning.ai-MLOps-notes/course1_week2.md

 ![data augmentation picture](figures/course1/week2/data_augmentation_picture.png)

 By augmenting the data with cafe noise, one can pull up the performance on inputs on this type of noise.
-Pulling up one point cause nearby points to be pulled up more than far away points.
+Pulling up one point causes nearby points to be pulled up more than far away points.

 ### Data augmentation